A Theory for Semantic Channel Coding With Many-to-one Source: Introduction

-Semantic communications \cite{Zhang_SCIC_2022, Xu_IEEE_2023} extract semantic features from raw data, then encode and transmit semantic information, which are expected to alleviate the bottlenecks faced by the current communication networks \cite{Shi_CJIT_2022,Lan_JCIN_2021}.
-Back in 1949, Weaver proposed a three-level communication theory \cite{Shannon_MG_1950} as follows, Back in 1949, Weaver proposed a three-level communication theory \cite{Shannon_MG_1950} as follows, \begin{itemize} \item Technical level: How accurately can the symbols of communication be transmitted? \item Semantic level: How precisely do the transmitted symbols convey the desired meaning? \item Effectiveness level: How effectively does the received meaning affect conduct in the desired way? \end{itemize} Essentially, semantic communications reduce communication resource overhead, i.e., bandwidth, power consumption or delay, by exploiting computing power, which focuses on the accurate transmission of semantic information.
+Semantic communications \cite{Huang_ITJ_2023,Zhang_SCIC_2022, Xu_IEEE_2023} extract semantic features from raw data, then encode and transmit semantic information, which are expected to alleviate the bottlenecks faced by the current communication networks \cite{Shi_CJIT_2022,Lan_JCIN_2021}.
+Back in 1949, Weaver proposed a three-level communication theory \cite{Shannon_MG_1950} as follows, \begin{itemize} \item Technical level: How accurately can the symbols of communication be transmitted? \item Semantic level: How precisely do the transmitted symbols convey the desired meaning? \item Effectiveness level: How effectively does the received meaning affect conduct in the desired way? \end{itemize} Essentially, semantic communications reduce communication resource overhead, i.e., bandwidth, power consumption or delay, by exploiting computing power, which focuses on the accurate transmission of semantic information.
 Furthermore, semantic communications transform traditional grammatical communications into content-oriented communications, which will be one of the key technologies of 6G communications \cite{Shi_CM_2021,Strinati_CN_2021,Zhu_Arxiv_2023,Shi'WC23}.